itscodenation/flw1-rps-20-21-starter/README.md

 - [ ] Clear the input value once a result is displayed.

 #### Wrap
+- [ ] Save and submit your website using the link on the session agenda.
 - [ ] Push your changes!

 ## Projects Extensions: